apache/pulsar/site2/docs/concepts-messaging.md

 To avoid redelivering acknowledged messages in a batch to the consumer, Pulsar introduces batch index acknowledgement since Pulsar 2.6.0.
 When batch index acknowledgement is enabled, the consumer filters out the batch index that has been acknowledged and sends the batch index acknowledgement request to the broker.
 The broker maintains the batch index acknowledgement status and tracks the acknowledgement status of each batch index to avoid dispatching acknowledged messages to the consumer.
 When all indexes of the batch message are acknowledged, the batch message is deleted.

-By default, batch index acknowledgement is disabled (`batchIndexAcknowledgeEnable=false`).
-You can enable batch index acknowledgement by setting the `batchIndexAcknowledgeEnable` parameter to `true` at the broker side.
+By default, batch index acknowledgement is disabled (`acknowledgmentAtBatchIndexLevelEnabled=false`).
+You can enable batch index acknowledgement by setting the `acknowledgmentAtBatchIndexLevelEnabled` parameter to `true` at the broker side.
 Enabling batch index acknowledgement results in more memory overheads.

 ### Chunking
 When you enable chunking, read the following instructions.